 Serving suggestions

-Or serve them next to veggie burgers or sandwiches.
-And they taste great with Greek Lentil Soup.
+And you can serve them next to veggie burgers or sandwiches.
+They even taste great with Greek lentil soup.

 📋 Recipe